cvilsmeier/webby/README.md

 # webby

 Webby is a simple web library for Java.
-It's based on the J2EE Servlet API (v3.1) and uses Apache Velocity for rendering HTML.
+It's based on the J2EE Servlet API (v4.0) and uses Apache Velocity for rendering HTML.

+Webby v1.0.0 is still available in the 'v1' branch.

 ## Changelog

+### 2.0.0
+- replace log4j by slf4j v1.7.25
+- upgrade velocity v2.0
+- upgrade servlet-api to v4.0.1

 ### 1.0.0